 How Is Fault Determined in a Truck Accident Case?

-To determine which party or parties could be held liable for the injuries you suffered in a big rig accident, our firm can recover and review various types of evidence.
+Our firm can recover and review various types of evidence to determine which party or parties could be held liable for the injuries you suffered in a big rig accident.
 Some of the evidence that our Phoenix truck accident lawyers may use to prepare your case include:

 - Hours of service logs for the truck driver, which record how long a driver has spent on duty or behind the wheel